 Second, you have to find the time to do it and then commit to it.
 (I can promise that you will always be glad you did.)
 If you think that you have “no time,” you probably just have to prioritize.
 For one week, make an effort to find 20-30 min at home for a workout, 3x a week.
 If you think it’s worth the effort, then keep it up.

 Third, invest in some equipment.
 You don’t have to go crazy, but purchasing a good mat is imperative.
 This will be pivotal for your comfort and enable you to get the most out of your yoga poses and stretches.
 I love the MobileMat because it has unparalleled cushioning and a non-slip surface that truly will help you perform poses you didn’t think you would ever be able to do.
 You may also want to get some light weights and resistance bands.

 I have been working out at home for the last four weeks, I still only plan out one week at a time and I still really have to focus but…I have been able to do it and my fitness has not suffered!

-If you find yourself having to get your workouts in at home and haven't quite gotten started or have slowed down, make a plan and get to it!
-If you are already working out at home but have lost some excitement about it, get a new DVD or workout routine.
+If you find yourself having to get your workouts in at home and haven’t quite gotten started or have slowed down, make a plan and get to it!
+If you are already working out at home but have lost some excitement about it, get a new workout routine.
 Keep changing it up and have a selection of things from cardio, to yoga, to dancing, to martial arts and weight training with free weights.
-YouTube is a great source for workout videos of any kind!
-I like to pick up random workout DVDs everywhere to try at home; Target, CVS, anywhere I see one for $10-$20.
-Some are fun and some are lame but the point is, once you have completed it, you did some kind of workout.
+Some are more fun than others, but the point is, once you have completed it, you did some kind of workout.